HTML ul

 Customizing Unordered Lists with CSS

-You can change the appearance of the list item markers using CSS.
-For example, to change the bullet color:
+You can change the appearance of list markers using CSS.
+For example, to change the bullet style to a square and the bullet color to red:

 ul {